 •Later on, you should be able to log back in to Xtraction automatically by clicking the Click here to login again link on the login page, though your browser type and configuration will determine if this works:

-•If your browser is configured to automatically pass the current credentials back to the Xtraction web server, you’re not prompted for anything and login is automatic.
-Internet Explorer usually works this way in corporate environments.
+•If your browser is configured to automatically pass the current credentials back to the Xtraction web server, login is automatic.
+Microsoft Edge usually works this way in corporate environments.

 •For Local authentication: Enter the username and password provided by the administrator.
 Once you're authenticated, Xtraction will open in your browser.

-Logged-in users have a session timeout period that is set by the administrator.
-This ensures that if your Xtraction session is inactive for a certain amount of time, an automatic timeout will occur and release your license for someone else to use.
-Directly before the timeout occurs, a pop-up dialog will display with a countdown enabling you to cancel it before the session ends.
+An Xtraction session will time out after a certain period to release your license for someone else to use.
+A pop-up dialog will display with a countdown enabling you to cancel the timeout before the session ends.

-The best way to log out is to use the Logout option at the bottom of the page, which immediately releases your Xtraction license for others to use.
-Logging out by closing your web browser isn't recommended, since your license may not be immediately released.
+The best way to log out is to use the Logout option at the bottom of the page.
+Simply closing your web browser isn't recommended, since your license may not be immediately released.

 On the Xtraction logout page, there’s an option to reset your locally stored authentication settings.
 If you do so from this page, all stored authentication items will be cleared, and you must log in again.